 Transgender breast augmentation differs from breast augmentation in genetic females in important and unique ways.
 Male-to-Female transgender patients often undergo hormone therapy as well as testosterone-reducing medications as part of their transition process.
 Female hormones can stimulate some degree of breast development, while softening the skin and diminishing muscle bulk.
-Usually, hormone-induced breast enlargement in transgender patients has reached its maximum after 18 months of hormone therapy; less than a cup, or cup and a half bra size enlargement is usually seen.
+Usually, hormone-induced breast enlargement in transgender patients has reached its maximum after 18 months of hormone therapy; less than a cup, or no more than cup and a half bra size enlargement is usually seen.

 This breast size may be inadequate and still-disproportionate, especially in tall patients with wider chest dimensions, thicker pectoralis muscles, and tighter breast/chest skin; breast augmentation to enlarge the breasts is possible, but requires knowledge and experience with the anatomic details and characteristics in transgender females who request breast enlargement with implants.

 Many transwomen have sufficient softness of their skin and muscle to perform single-stage augmentation with saline or silicone gel implants of the desired size and dimensions to create beautiful, proportionate breasts with attractive cleavage.
 However, after over three decades of experience with transgender patients, we have found that it is wrong to assume this is true for every transwoman requesting breast enlargement, especially to a size proportionate for a larger, taller frame.

 This gallery contains nudity not suitable for those under 18 years of age.
 By viewing you acknowledge this warning

 View more cases in our gallery, complete with before and after photos, information about the case, and detailed stories.